apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/monitor.md

 ## Service Management

-- Service management is mainly to monitor and display the health status and basic information of each service in the system
+- Service management is mainly to monitor and display the health status and basic information of each service in the system.

 ## Monitor Master Server